primecitizens/pcz/README.md

 - Be FFI friendly: unless it's a kernel, all useful programs works with FFI heavily.
 - Work natively
-  - Adapt to the running enviornment rather than insist working in an opinionated way.
+  - Adapt to the running environment rather than insist working in an opinionated way.
   - Provide platform native APIs: managing platform SDKs really sucks, do no more!
 - Expand* adoption of Go to...
   - Web/Nodejs applications.